-- OIC can occur with the knowledge of the worker, in which case this would most likely constitute and offence under s.25 of the Immigration Act 1971 (facilitating unlawful immigration) - It can also occur without the knowledge of the worker, but they may unwittingly take action which means they are then potentially committing immigration crimes
+- OIC can occur with the knowledge of the worker, in which case this would most likely constitute and offence under s.25 of the Immigration Act 1971 (facilitating unlawful immigration) - It can also occur without the knowledge of the worker, but they may unwittingly take action which means they are then potentially committing immigration crimes - Even if there is no clear criminality linked to immigration crimes, the sponsor organisation is very likely to be operating outside of the terms of their licence.

-Reports have been received that sponsor organisations are bringing workers into the UK on Skilled Workers visas, charging them large amounts of money for their certificate of sponsorship, and subjecting them to labour abuse or forced labour and debt bondage.
+Reports have been received that sponsor organisations are bringing workers into the UK on Skilled Workers visas, charging them large amounts of money for their certificate of sponsorship, and subjecting them to debt bondage.
+This has led to a number of workers seeking up to 20 hours at other employers and reporting they are near to destitution because they are not being provided with the promised hours by their sponsor.
+In these cases there may be no criminality on the part of the sponsor employer, but they will be in breach of the sponsor obligations.